JetBrains/kotlin-web-site/docs/topics/gradle.md

 </tabs>

-To set any JDK home (even local), use the Task DSL.
+To set any JDK (even local) for the specific task, use the Task DSL.

 #### Setting JDK version with the Task DSL